The Complete Mystery of Madeleine McCann™

 19 May 2014 - Today, the boogey-man rarely hides under the bed or in the closet, but rather you'll find him behind a computer monitor.
 A computer screen today is a mask hiding one’s identity, facilitating exploitation of the vulnerable.

 None are more vulnerable on the web than children, and the internet allows predators to exploit children around the world, even in the safety of their own homes.
-The UN Office on Drugs and Crime (UNODC), in cooperation with experts in law enforcement and academia, has launched a study on the effects of new technologies on the abuse and exploitation of children.
+The UN Office on Drugs and Crime (UNODC), in cooperation with experts in law enforcement and academia, has [You must be registered and logged in to see this link.] on the effects of new technologies on the abuse and exploitation of children.

 Children have unprecedented access to computers and mobile technologies, and have in recent decades tended to adopt these from an early age, resulting in Information and Communication technologies (ICTs) becoming thoroughly embedded in their lives.
 But this unprecedented access is rife with dangers, especially for young users.